robinagandhi/swa/slides/lecture-2/include/assurance-case.md

 ]

 ???
 Trust decisions should not be taken lightly.
 This is particularly, important for scientific inquiries.
-Richard Feynman, a renowned physicist, had a knack for questioning claims based on research findings and this approach also helped him explore complex concepts using simple questions.
+Richard Feynman, a renowned physicist, had a knack for questioning claims based on research findings.
+This approach also helped him explore complex concepts using simple questions.
 So when making scientific inquires, he says the first principle is that you must not fool yourself and you are the easiest person to fool...
 After you've not fooled yourself, it's easy not to fool other scientists.

-Which means that we should question our own security design work before making claims about its function and strength.
+Which means that we should question our own security design work before making claims about its effectiveness.

 ---
 class: middle